oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     in the authorization response.
 This enables clients to compare this data to their own client id and the `iss` identifier of the AS it believed it sent the user agent to.
-This mitigation is discussed in detail in [@!I-D.ietf-oauth-mix-up-mitigation].
+This mitigation is discussed in detail in [@I-D.ietf-oauth-mix-up-mitigation].
 In
     OpenID Connect, if an ID token is returned in the authorization response, it carries client id and issuer.
 It can be used for this mitigation.